jmgirard/wsl-elmer/README.md

-# wsl-elmer
+# wsl-ollama
-Dockerfile for wsl-elmer
+Dockerfile for wsl-ollama